 WHEREAS

-The Parties entered in to a clinical trial agreement dated the 27th May 2022 as most recently amended by its prior amendment no. 02 dated 12th March 2024 to provide for the conduct of a clinical trial entitled “A Phase Ib/II, Multicentre, Double-blind, Randomised, Placebo-controlled, Dose Escalation and Dose-finding Study to Evaluate the Safety and Efficacy of IPN10200 in Improving the Appearance of Moderate to Severe Upper Facial Lines in Adults” (the ‘Agreement’).
+The Parties entered in to a clinical trial agreement dated the 27th May 2022 as most recently amended by its prior amendment no. 02 dated 12th March 2024 to provide for the conduct of a clinical trial entitled “A Phase Ib/II, XXXXX, XXXX-XXXX, XXXX, Placebo-controlled, Dose Escalation and XXXX-finding XXXX to XXX the XXX and XXXXXX of XXXXXX in Improving the XXXXXXXXX of Moderate to XXXXX Upper XXXXXX Lines in Adults” (the ‘Agreement’).

 The Parties hereto wish to supplement the Agreement to provide for an update of the Appendix 2.1 (Budget Details) and reflect the change in Sponsor’s corporate address.